jmau111/hugo-theme-ava/README.md

 ## License

-You're welcome to fork this, but keep the licence MIT please.
+You're welcome to fork this, but keep the license MIT please.